mcqll/mcqll.github.io/_resources/computecanada_R.md

 ---
 layout: resourcepost
 title: Compute Canada tutorial
-description: Steps to get set up to fit R models on Compute Canada
+description: Steps to get set up to fit R models on Digital Research Alliance of Canada
 author: Jacob and Connie
 date: 26 November 2021
 ---

+_Note: As of April 1 Jan 2022, **Compute Canada** became **Digital Research Alliance of Canada**._

-This is a short tutorial to test using Compute Canada for R computing with `brms` and `mgcv`.
+This is a short tutorial to test using Compute Canada (aka Digital Research Alliance of Canada) for R computing with `brms` and `mgcv`.
 See also [this blog post](https://medium.com/the-nature-of-food/how-to-run-your-r-script-with-compute-canada-c325c0ab2973).
-For complete information see the extensive [Compute Canada docs](https://docs.computecanada.ca/wiki/Compute_Canada_Documentation).
+For complete information see the extensive [technical documentation](https://docs.alliancecan.ca/wiki/Technical_documentation) on the official wiki.

 ## 1. Log in and install modules

-1. Make sure you have an active account with [Compute Canada](https://ccdb.computecanada.ca/).
+1. Make sure you have an active account with [CCDB](https://ccdb.computecanada.ca/).

 2. SSH in to a Compute Canada login node (with `-Y` for trusted X11 forwarding):
   ```bash
   ssh -Y ${username}@beluga.computecanada.ca
   ```
   where `${username}` is your Compute Canada username (not your CCI).
-You could also replace `beluga` with another Compute Canada cluster name, if you're not in Quebec (see [here](https://www.computecanada.ca/research-portal/accessing-resources/available-resources/)).
+You could also replace `beluga` with another Compute Canada cluster name, if you're not in Quebec (see [here](https://alliancecan.ca/en/services/advanced-research-computing/accessing-resources/resource-allocation-competition/available-resources)).
   You will be prompted to enter a password.
-Note: if you have entered your public ssh key on Compute Canada's website, you won't need a password (you can generate a key, or if you have a key on your computer already it's probably at `~/.ssh/id_rs.pub`; you can paste the contents of that file on the Compute Canada website at _My Account > Manage SSH Keys_, and press 'Add Key' and then you won't need to use a password to login).
+Note: if you have entered your public ssh key on the Alliance's website, you won't need a password (you can generate a key, or if you have a key on your computer already it's probably at `~/.ssh/id_rs.pub`; you can paste the contents of that file on the Compute Canada website at _My Account > Manage SSH Keys_, and press 'Add Key' and then you won't need to use a password to login).

 3. Once you're logged into, you will see a welcome message and a bash prompt that looks something like `[username@beluga3 ~]$`.
 You now need to load the necessary modules.
 Use the following command.
 Note: the bioconductor module is necessary for `brms` to work.
   ```bash